Āpirana Ngata: Political career

 Ngata's first involvement with national politics came through his friendship with James Carroll, who was Minister of Native Affairs in the Liberal Party government.
 Ngata assisted Carroll in the preparation of two pieces of legislation, both of which were intended to increase the legal rights enjoyed by Māori.
 In the 1905 election, Ngata himself stood as the Liberal candidate for the Eastern Maori electorate, challenging the incumbent Wi Pere.
-He was elected to Parliament.
+Ngata was elected to Parliament.

 Early career

 Ngata quickly distinguished himself in Parliament as a skilled orator.
 He worked closely with his friend Carroll, and also worked closely with Robert Stout.
 Ngata and Stout, members of the Native Land Commission, were often critical of the government's policies towards Māori, particularly those designed at encouraging the sale of Māori land.
 In 1909, Ngata assisted John Salmond in the drafting of the Native Land Act.

 In late 1909, Ngata was appointed to Cabinet, holding a minor ministerial responsibility for Māori land councils.
 He retained this position until 1912, when the Liberal government was defeated.
 Ngata followed the Liberals into Opposition.